 The next phase of maturation saw both CBC/CTS and CNC develop relationships with Canadian universities for the purpose of expanding offerings beyond Bible and theology into the arts and sciences.
 In 1960, CNC was relocated to Winnipeg to become the official school of the Church of the Nazarene in Canada.
 CNC also became an approved teaching centre of the University of Manitoba.
 In that same decade, CBC/CTS developed an educational relationship with the University of Regina.
 During the 1990s, Dr. George Durance, President of CBC/CTS, Dr. Riley Coulter, President of CNC, and their boards looked to Alberta, where legislation existed to accredit Christian university colleges.
 CNC relocated to Calgary in 1995, became a university college in 1999, and changed its name to Nazarene University College (NUC).
-In 2003, CBC/CTS moved to Calgary, joined NUC on its downtown campus, received provincial accreditation in 2004 and adopted the name Alliance University College (AUC) forming the educational partnership AUC-NUC.
-In May 2007, AUC and NUC became a single institution, Ambrose University, the official Canadian school of both The Christian and Missionary Alliance in Canada and the Church of the Nazarene Canada.
+In 2003, CBC/CTS moved to Calgary, joined NUC on its downtown campus, received provincial accreditation in 2004 and adopted the name Alliance University, the official Canadian school of both The Alliance Canada and the Church of the Nazarene Canada.